Our Crap Follows Us

 I haven't quite stopped running, but at least I see that I don't need to.
 There really isn't a magical job or hobby or pill or drink that will make me better.
 There isn't a country in the world that I can hide in from the parts of myself that make me feel less than whole.
 The romanticism of the vacations from myself are a lovely break, but they're not sustainable.
 Even if I sold all my stuff and got the heck outta Dodge, the romance wouldn't last.

-Even in these pre-winter gloomy days, I know the springtime exists.
+Even in these pre-holiday gloomy days, I know the springtime exists.
 It exists in the alley with the kids and the vagrants and the birds, and it exists in the shady neighborhood in my mind.
 I've seen it.
 Everything is temporary, even the bad things.
 Even the best things.
 I know that the winter only lasts a few months, and all of the sides of me be out having DeFazio's in the park before I know it.